 There are different types of tooth fractures and breaks, including minor cracks, chips, serious cracks and breaks, broken cusp, split tooth, vertical and decay-induced break.
 Each type of fracture requires different treatment.

-- Cracked tooth — Depending This type of fracture involves the whole tooth, from the chewing surface all the way down to the nerve.
+• Cracked tooth — Depending the type of fracture involves the whole tooth, from the chewing surface all the way down to the nerve.
 The pieces remain in place, but the crack gradually spreads over time.
-Cracks can sometimes be repaired with filling material.
+Also, cracks can sometimes be repaired with filling material.
 The tooth often will need to be capped with a crown to prevent the crack from getting worse.
 If the damage is extensive, you may need a root canal as well.